Innsbruck in Winter

 Unique places to stay

-Free entry to 22 museums and attractions, one included ascent and descent on selected cable cars in the region, as well as free travel on public transport and the Sightseer hop-on hop-off bus – all this and more is available with the Innsbruck Card.
-Valid for 24, 48, or 72 hours, this purchase card gives you the freedom to explore the highlights of Innsbruck.
+The Innsbruck Card gives you the freedom to explore Innsbruck's sights in your own time while saving money.
+It includes entry to 22 museums and attractions, one ascent and descent on selected cable cars in the region, as well as free travel on public transport and the Sightseer hop-on hop-off bus.
+Available as 24, 48 and 72-hour cards.

 FAQs

-Innsbruck offers a wealth of unique destinations, nestled in the stunning alpine landscape of the Alps.
+Nestled in the stunning landscape of the Alps, Innsbruck offers a wealth of unique sights.
 These are among the city's top attractions:

 • Bergisel Ski Jump: This impressive ski jump combines sporting history with modern architecture.
 The viewing platform offers breathtaking views over Innsbruck and the Alps.

-• Ambras Castle: Set amidst beautiful gardens, this Renaissance castle is a historic and art historical gem, featuring unique collections and exhibitions.
+• Ambras Castle: Set amidst beautiful gardens, this Renaissance castle is a historic gem, featuring unique art collections and exhibitions.

-• Nordkette Cable Car: This cable car takes you straight from the heart of Innsbruck up to the Nordkette, where you can enjoy spectacular views and hiking opportunities.
+• Nordkette Cable Car: This cable car takes you straight from the heart of Innsbruck up Nordkette mountain, where you can enjoy spectacular views and hiking opportunities.

-• Golden Roof: With its 2,657 gilded copper tiles, this house is one of the most admired landmarks in Innsbruck’s Old Town.
+• Golden Roof (Goldenes Dachl): With its 2,657 gilded copper tiles, this is one of the most admired landmarks in Innsbruck’s Old Town.

-• Alpine Zoo Innsbruck: Europe’s highest zoo, specialising in alpine species.
+• Alpine Zoo Innsbruck: Europe’s highest zoo with a focus on alpine species.

-• Imperial Hofburg: A magnificent baroque palace that once served as the residence of the Habsburgs.
+• Hofburg Palace: A magnificent baroque palace that once served as the residence of the Habsburgs.

 Innsbruck is located in the west of Austria and is the capital of the state of Tirol.
 Situated in the Inn Valley and surrounded by the Alps, it is a popular destination for winter sports enthusiasts and nature lovers alike.